 The reservoir would be created by damming the White River in Anderson and flooding an area that would include Anderson's Mounds Mall, about 400 homes and part of Mounds State Park, which is the site of earthen mounds built more than 2,000 years ago by the Adena-Hopewell people.

-Rob Sparks, executive director of the Madison County Corporation for Economic Development, said an ordinance to create the commission would be presented to local governments in March.
-The development corporation oversaw the feasibility study.
+Rob Sparks, executive director of the Corporation for Economic Development, said the commission is needed to evaluate the proposal and determine what's best for the community.